Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Script"></a>
 WSDL2JAVA SCRIPT
 ---------------
 Included with the plugin is a convenient script to generate java code from a wsdl.
-Please note that the grails cxf-client also includes a similar script albeit using different configuration to create java files from Config.groovy instead of command line params.
+Please note that the grails cxf-client plugin also includes a similar script (wsdl2java) albeit using different configuration to create java files from Config.groovy instead of command line params.

 ```
-usage: grails wsdl2-java --wsdl=<path to wsdl> [--package=<package>]
+usage: grails wsdl-to-java --wsdl=<path to wsdl> [--package=<package>]

 Script Options:
   -h, --help           Prints this help message